|Teaching language:||German (English lecture notes, exercises, exam, and text book)|

 - have missed, because of justified absence, at most one midterm

-- have not achieved enough point in one or two midterm tests
+- have not achieved enough point in either one of two midterm tests

 there is the possibility to participate in the repetition exam.
 The material of this exam include everything that is covered in the lectures by the time of the exam.
-The repetition exam replaces the failed exam or both exams.
+The repetition exam replaces only one failed or missed exam.

 |Repetition Exam||Friday, May 18 2018, 12:00-13:45||BIN-2.A.01|